zherman0/footnotes-api/README.md

 4. Set a network<br/>
    `docker network create fn-network`
 5. Deploy your images to containers<br/>
-   `docker run -d --name footnotes-db --network fn-network -e MYSQL_ROOT_PASSWORD=<your_password> footnotes-database`<br/>
+   Note: You need a repo to push images to, I have quay.io as an example `docker run -d --name footnotes-db --network fn-network -e MYSQL_ROOT_PASSWORD=<your_password> footnotes-database`<br/>
    `docker run -d --name fn-api --network fn-network -p 80:80 footnotes-api`
 6. Test that the api and db are working together<br/>